Meet Our 2019 Board of Directors:

 is emeritus faculty at Old Dominion University and serves as Japan specialist in several international organizations.
 For 45 years Dr. Hamada has promoted international exchange programs between Japan and Hampton Roads.
 This includes serving as committee chair of Kitakyushu and VP and President of NSCA Inc.

-Dr. Cassandra L. Newby-Alexander - Immediate Past President (2006),is an associate Professor of American History at Norfolk State University.
+is the Dean of the College of Liberal Arts at Norfolk State University.
 She holds a B.A. from the University of Virginia, an M.A. from Old Dominion University and a Ph.D. from the College of William and Mary.

 is the Director of Libraries for the Norfolk Public Library system.
 She holds an MLS from Catholic University and a MPA from Old Dominion University.
 Rastogi’s honors include, Gold Medalist, Undergraduate Studies, Meerut University, India.

 Luba Seliavski (2016),

 is an immigration attorney in private practice.
 Luba received a J.D. from Capital University Law School, Columbus, OH. and a law degree from Tomsk State University Law School in Tomsk, Russia.
-A native of Siberia, Luba chairs the Kaliningrad, Russia Sister City Committee.
+A native of Siberia, Luba chairs the Kaliningrad, Russia Committee.

 is an Assistant United States Attorney and a member of the South Hampton Roads Bar Association.
 Randy graduated from the United States Military Academy and earned a law degree from Duke University.
 Randy is currently in the U.S. Navy Reserves as a JAG.
 Randy is Chair of the Personnel Committee.

 is the Ray Ferrari Professor of the Engineering Technology Department at Old Dominion University.
 Verma holds a B.S. in Aeronautical Engineering from IIT Kanpur, a MS in Engineering Mechanics, and PhD in Mechanical Engineering from ODU.